iwatake2222/InferenceHelper/README.md

         wget https://sdk.lunarg.com/sdk/download/latest/linux/vulkan-sdk.tar.gz
         tar xzvf vulkan-sdk.tar.gz
         export VULKAN_SDK=$(pwd)/1.2.198.1/x86_64
+        sudo apt install -y vulkan-utils libvulkan1 libvulkan-dev
         ```

 ### Extra steps: SNPE
 - Download library from https://developer.qualcomm.com/software/qualcomm-neural-processing-sdk/tools
 - Extract `snpe-1.51.0.zip` , then place `lib` and `include` folders to `third_party/snpe_prebuilt`

+### Note:
+- `Debug` mode in Visual Studio doesn't work with ncnn and NNabla because debuggable libraries are not provided
+- See `third_party/download_prebuilt_libraries.sh` and `third_party/cmakes/*` to check which libraries are being used.
+For instance, libraries without GPU(CUDA/Vulkan) are used to be safe.
+So, if you want to use GPU, modify these files.

 ## Project settings in CMake
 - Add InferenceHelper to your project